kubakubakuba/CodeNames/README.md

 ## More info
 All information can be found on [the wiki page of this repository](https://github.com/kubakubakuba/CodeNames/wiki).

+### Where shall I start?
+Start by downloading the latest [release](https://github.com/kubakubakuba/CodeNames/releases) and by reading the [user manual](https://github.com/kubakubakuba/CodeNames/wiki/User-manual).

 ## Jakub Pelc, Prokop Jansa, 2023